Firebain/nextjs-trpc-template/README.md

 yarn dev
 ```

-Or build and run project for production
+Or build entire project and run it in production mode

 ```
 yarn start